AtisKazaferi/Christmas-Card/README.md

-A little Christmas Card for Secret Santa:)
+A little Christmas Card for Secret Santa and some kind requests on this repo:)

 This is one of my first html projects as I did not come from a computer Science background.
 Learnt a lot about positioning (if you open it in web it will look super off haha).
 THese are moments that make you think how those 'transformation' of geometry classes in middle school were actually very useful - a.k.a. animations!